carlosedp/zio-channel/Readme.md

 # Zio-channel, Go-like channels for your ZIO application

 Channel is a construct that provides a meeting point for two fibers to communicate.
 It requires both the sender and receiver to "meet" to exchange messages, blocking one until the other is available.
-Channels also can be constructed as buffered to provide some capacity allowing the fibers to continue until it gets full.
+Channels also can be constructed with a buffer to provide some capacity slots allowing the fibers to continue running until the channel gets full.

 The concept comes from [Golang](https://go.dev/tour/concurrency/2) Channels, Erlang [message passing](https://www.erlang.org/blog/message-passing/) and also [Stackless Python](https://stackless.readthedocs.io/en/2.7-slp/library/stackless/channels.html) but now in a functional paradigm as a ZIO library for Scala applications.

 The idea to create this came when I read Adam Warsky's [post](https://softwaremill.com/go-like-channels-using-project-loom-and-scala/) implementing this using Project Loom on Scala Ox lib.

-Channels can be unbuffered, with only one position or buffered with N positions.
+Channels can be unbuffered, with only one slot or buffered with N slots.
 Fibers sending or receiving to this channel block if it's an unbuffered channel or once the buffered channel becomes full.

 This is still a prototype with basic functionality to gather interest and ideas for improvements.
 The lib is currently built for Scala 3.3 on JVM, Scala Native and ScalaJs.
 I don't plan to support Scala 2.